ToyotaCRDL/mahos/misc/paper/paper.md

 `MAHOS` is a `modular` and `distributed` framework for building measurement systems in Python.
 Python has been a major language of choice for laboratory automation.
 The low-level binding libraries for instruments, such as PyVISA [@pyvisa] and PyDAQmx [@pydaqmx], are available for Python.
-There are also several projects aiming to provide the comprehensive `modular` framework ranging from the instrument drivers to the GUIs [@pymeasure; @qudi; @nspyre].
+There are also several projects aiming to provide a comprehensive `modular` framework ranging from the instrument drivers to the GUIs [@pymeasure; @qudi; @nspyre].
-While we believe that the `distributed` messaging could result in more extensible and flexible systems, the existing libraries take rather centralized approaches.
+While we believe that the `distributed` messaging could help create flexible and accessible systems, the existing libraries take rather centralized approaches.
 That is why we have built `MAHOS` to provide both `modular` and `distributed` framework for measurement automation.